MaddipatlaChetan24/nlp-sentiment-analysis/README.md

 ## License

-This project is for educational purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

----
+Copyright (c) 2026 Maddipatla Chetan

 <div align="center">
 <sub>Built with Python, PyTorch, HuggingFace Transformers, scikit-learn, and Flask.</sub>